Brand New Congress: Background

 The group attended the July 2016 Democratic National Convention to canvass for support in protester sites and throughout the city.
 By then the group had raised $85,000, about 90% of it in small donations.
 Its email list contained 20,000 addresses.
 Brand New Congress began a tour of 100 cities in mid-2016.
 Founding members of the group were encouraged by the success of the Sanders campaign's grassroots fundraising, which surpassed the Clinton campaign's several times in monthly income.
 As of October 2016, the group was accepting nominations for future candidates and openly developing its economic platform.
 In March 2017, Brand New Congress announced that it had teamed up with Justice Democrats to further its goals.

-On March 14, 2023, it announced that it would cease operations.
+On March 14, 2023, Brand New Congress announced that it would cease operations.

 Candidates

 2018

 In the 2018 primary season, Brand New Congress officially endorsed 30 candidates: